-The way forward in child and family services among First Nations not affiliated to an FNCFS agency with an understanding of different starting points should consider structure, funding, accountability.
+The way forward in CFS among First Nations not affiliated to an FNCFS agency with an understanding of different starting points should consider structure, funding, accountability (Figure 35).
 The approach is intended to resource the design and delivery of prevention services (primary, secondary, and tertiary).
-While additional financial resources can address discriminatory practices of underfunding, adequate structure and accountability are necessary to monitor and ensure discrimination does not reoccur.
+While additional financial resources can address discriminatory practices of underfunding, adequate structure and accountability are necessary to monitor and ensure discrimination does not reoccur (Table 9).
 The three interrelated elements should be revised to align to the intent of supporting the well-being of First Nations children, families, and communities.

-Component Description Structure Structure is composed of the objectives and rules that define the purpose and operation of the FNCFS Program.
+COMPONENT DESCRIPTION Structure Structure is composed of the objectives and rules that define the purpose and operation of the FNCFS Program.
 The Program's objectives, the rules associated to the flow of funds (contribution approach), and the terms and conditions associated to the use of funds make-up the structure.
 These rules are important as they can enable and constrain the decision-making of those in communities working with children and families.
 Funding Funding is the amount of money allocated to the recipient for activities associated to program and service delivery.
 Consider for instance, planning, program and service delivery, assessment, and evaluation.
 Funding should be commensurate to mandate and should be based on principles linked to the differentiated contexts of recipients and those they serve.
 Accountability Accountability ensures that the system is delivering its intended objectives for children and families.
 Gathering relevant data, measuring change, and monitoring outcomes are essential for ensuring accountability to First Nations communities, funders, as well as to support planning and advocacy efforts.

-&lt;sup>27 Reference re An Act respecting First Nations, Inuit and Métis children, youth and families, 2024 SCC 5 (CanLII), accessed February 22, 2022, https://canlii.ca/t/k2qhn.
+Reference re An Act respecting First Nations, Inuit and Métis children, youth and families, 2024 SCC 5 (CanLII), accessed February 22, 2022, https://canlii.ca/t/k2qhn.

-At the time of writing, there are discussions to change the funding allocation to First Nations not affiliated to an FNCFS agency for the delivery of child and family services.
+At the time of writing, there are discussions to change the funding allocation to First Nations not affiliated to an FNCFS agency for the delivery of CFS.
 Changes, i.e., increases, to funding allocations alone will not resolve longstanding challenges in communities, nor will they ensure the sustainable development of services to support children and families.
+As expressed by a participant in a collaboration session, "sending out the money is not the victory."
 Creating sustainable change connected to the different cultures and starting points of First Nations will take time.
 Sustainable change will also require remediation of the drivers of the overrepresentation of First Nations children in care, i.e., poverty, poor housing, mental health, addictions, and family violence.
 A national baseline of starting points and needs is but a first step.
 There will be significant work to be undertaken by First Nations to plan, develop, evaluate, and sustain their initiatives to meet the changing needs of their communities.